 Mama, I am praying that you find this post, and not something scary from autism speaks.
 While it may seem like the doctors sent you into information overload, there is a lot of things that they don’t tell you about autism.
 The doctors tend to focus on the doom and gloom, but there is so much more than that to know!
 So, as a fellow autism mama, I’m going to tell you what they won’t.

-What They Don’t Tell You About Autism
+5 Crazy Secrets That They Don’t Tell You About Autism

 Neurodiversity is Real